nus-cs2103-AY1920S2/duke/docs/README.md

 ```

 ### 8. Undoing previous command: `sortAsc`
-Sort the lists by ascending dates, dates of todo items are treated today.
+Sort all events and deadlines by ascending dates.

 Format: `sortAsc`

 ### 9. Redoing the previously undone command: `sortDes`
-Sort the lists by ascending dates, dates of todo items are treated today.
+Sort all events and deadlines by ascending dates.

 Format: `sortDes`

-### 12. Saving the data
+### 10. Saving the data
 The lists are automatically saved in a txt file and loaded everytime the programme starts.

+### 10. Exit the programme
+The window will be closed if the user enters "bye".